ChimangoScan/DITector/README.md

+As its name shows, DockerCrawler implements a multi-thread crawler for metadata of all images from Docker Hub.
+Metadata includes:

+- Basic information, like namespace, repository, tags of the image, and the layers of each architecture of each tag, etc.
+-

-### This project is the implementation for monitor module of Project DockerScanner.
+*This project is the implementation for monitor module of Project DockerScanner.*

+## Install

+需要的数据库环境

+## Usage
+### Basic Usage

+After installation of DockerCrawler and other environment requirements (such as mysql), you can begin

-### 配置代理池
+### Proxies

-如果想配置Docker Hub Crawler代理池，需要在crawler文件夹下创建proxyaddr.json文件，文件格式可以参考：
+Since Docker Hub have a rate-limit 180 times in a period for every ip address, DockerCrawler provide a flexible choice for configuring proxies.

+You can configure proxies for DockerCrawler, by simply creating file "proxyaddr.json" (default by config.json) in `DockerCrawler/crawler/`, json file format should be structured like the example below:

 ```json
 {